OFS/ofs.github.io/docs/hw/d5005/dev_guides/afu_dev/ug_dev_afu_d5005.md

 ![](./images/AFU_Dev_Deploy.png)

-Please refer to Unit Level Simulation if you would like to make any simulation [Unit Level Simulation](https://ofs.github.io/23-4/hw/d5005/dev_guides/fim_dev/ug_dev_fim_ofs_d5005/#412-unit-level-simulation).
+Please refer to Unit Level Simulation if you would like to make any simulation [Unit Level Simulation](https://ofs.github.io/ofs-2024.1-1/hw/d5005/dev_guides/fim_dev/ug_dev_fim_ofs_d5005/#412-unit-level-simulation).

 Note that both development and hardware testing can be performed on the same server if desired.

 This guide uses Intel® FPGA PAC D5005 as the target OFS-compatible FPGA PCIe card platform for demonstration steps.
-The Intel® FPGA PAC D5005 must be fully installed following [Board Installation Guides: PCIe Attach N6000/N6001/D5005].
+The Intel® FPGA PAC D5005 must be fully installed following [Board Installation Guide: OFS for Acceleration Development Platforms](https://ofs.github.io/ofs-2024.2-1/hw/common/board_installation/adp_board_installation/adp_board_installation_guidelines).
 If using a different OFS FPGA PCIe card, contact your supplier for instructions on how to install and operate a user-developed AFU.

 > **_NOTE:_**